Brickchain/go-logger.v1/README.md

 Based on [Logrus](https://github.com/Sirupsen/logrus).

-It manage logger context and settings on a global level by using the package level functions.
+It manages logger context and settings on a global level by using the package level functions.

 ## Usage
 ```go